-On May 27, 2012, Pentecost Sunday, Walker Community United Methodist’s Church’s 103-year-old brick building was struck by lightning, touching off a fire that destroyed it.
-The only valuables that remained were a chest of altar pieces dug from the rubble and the rainbow flag hanging proudly from a remnant corner of red-brick wall.
+On May 27, 2012, Pentecost Sunday, Walker Community United Methodist’s Church’s 103-year-old building was struck by lightning, touching off a fire that destroyed it.
+All that remained were a chest of altar pieces dug from the rubble and the rainbow flag hanging proudly from a remnant corner of red-brick wall.

 The next evening, Memorial Day, hundreds gathered for a picnic on 16th Avenue overlooking the ruins.
-Food for a regularly scheduled free neighborhood dinner had been consumed in the blaze, so Crosswinds UMC in Maple Grove graciously catered.
+Food for that week’s free neighborhood dinner had been consumed in the blaze, so Crosswinds UMC in Maple Grove graciously catered.
 There were tears and laughter and, as usual, lots of singing and little if any public prayer.

-Now a new challenge faced the little congregation that had survived more than 125 years of triumph and adversity to become a widely loved center of religious and social countercultural life in south Minneapolis.
+Now a new challenge faced the little congregation that had survived more than 125 years of triumph and adversity to become a widely loved center of the religious, social and political counterculture in south Minneapolis.

 Less than 19 months later, we moved into a new church building on the same three lots at the corner of 31st Street.
-On Palm Sunday, April 13, 2014, more than 150 attended the grand opening celebration service, during which Don Browne’s song commemorating the blaze, “Still on Fire,” was sung.
+On Palm Sunday, April 13, 2014, more than 150 attended the grand opening celebration service, highlighted by Don Browne’s song commemorating the blaze, “Still on Fire.”

 Walker Church was back, a renewed symbol of grace and hope for the Powderhorn Park neighborhood.

-Walker Church started in 1886 in a small, wood-framed building along 32nd Street, two blocks from the current location.
+Walker Church started in 1886 in a small wood-framed building two blocks from the current location.
 It was called the Bloomington Avenue Methodist Church.

 Methodism, a spirited populist offshoot of the Church of England founded by 18th century Anglican priest John Wesley, was the megachurch movement of the American era before the automobile.
 Methodists established 34,000 churches in the United States between 1860 and 1900.

-In the 1880s, the Powderhorn Park area was burgeoning with young families and new houses, much like the Twin Cities suburbs a century later.
+In the 1880s, the Powderhorn Park area was burgeoning with young families and new houses.
 The Bloomington Avenue church quickly grew from its original 45 members.
 By 1905, District Superintendent S.P.
 Long wrote that the church was “crowded out” and the congregation was “not financially able to erect a church suited to their needs.”

 Wealthier Minneapolis Methodists, particularly lumber baron Thomas Barlow Walker and fellow congregants at Hennepin Avenue Methodist Church, provided the bulk of the $20,000 needed to erect a three-level structure at 31st Street and 16th Avenue South.
 It followed a popular church design of the era called the Akron plan, later criticized for lack of classroom space, but offering wonderful acoustics in the balconied sanctuary.